jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 In general, PRs that intelligently improve documentation and tests in a well thought-out way tend to be well-received.

-Don't rush; it's often better to work on code/tests/PRs without actually proposing them as PRs.
+Don't rush.
 Give your work time to mature, revisit it with fresh perspective, and iterate on it a few times before putting it out there and asking for others' time.
 It might be a good rule of thumb to write several WIP PRs for each one that you do file.